Linear park: North America

 Possibly the earliest example is the Emerald Necklace, which consists of a 1100 acre, or 445 hectare chain of parks linked by parkways (a broad, landscaped highway) and waterways in Boston and Brookline, Massachusetts, U.S. The name comes from the way the planned chain appears to hang from the "neck" of the Boston peninsula.
-This system of linear parks was designed by Frederick Law Olmsted to connect the Boston Commons and Public Garden (1837) to Franklin Park (Boston), also known as the "crown jewel" of Olmstead's work in Boston.
+This system of linear parks was designed by Frederick Law Olmsted to connect the Boston Common and Public Garden (1837) to Franklin Park (Boston), also known as the "crown jewel" of Olmstead's work in Boston.
 The project began around 1878 with efforts to clean up and control the marshy area which later became the Back Bay and the Fens.
 In 1880, Olmsted proposed that the Muddy River be included in the park plan as the current dredged into a winding stream and was directed into the Charles River.
 Olmsted's vision of a linear park of walking paths along a gentle stream connecting numerous small ponds was complete by the turn of the century, but never completed the section to Boston Harbor.
 The subsequent development of the automobile industry and roads severely disrupted the original concept.

-In recent years, a prevalent example of a linear park that has seen more visitors is the High Line in New York City.
-The High Line is a 1.45-mile long rail trail and greenway, having been built on a historic rail line as well as constructed to have greenery all throughout.
-It serves its purpose as a linear park by connecting neighborhoods throughout while appearing aesthetically pleasing.
-Historically targeted for demolition, the High Line has been transformed into an extraordinary elevated park that allows for activities such as sight-seeing and exercise, creating a new dynamic living experience within the city.
-Overcoming demolition as an unused industrialized area, the ingenuity of the High Line has fast become motivation for other cities to follow suit and build smarter.
-Notably, the High Line's annual budget is funded almost entirely by park-goers, though it is operated under the New York City Department of Parks and Recreation license agreement.

 In some cities, many linear parks run through residential areas.
 In this case, the front of the house will face the streets, while the back faces a small linear park containing a pathway, trees and grass connecting different areas together.
-Examples are numerous in some Canadian cities such as Saskatoon.
+There are examples of this in some US cities and some Canadian cities, such as Saskatoon, Canada.
 Houses connected with linear parks are more common in suburban and rural areas where space is much less in-demand.

-Equity and Inclusion
+In the 21st century, prevalent examples of linear parks that have seen high levels of visitors are the High Line in New York City and the Bloomingdale Trail in Chicago.
+The High Line in New York City is a 1.4 mile (2.2 km) long rail trail and greenway, having been built on a portion of a defunct rail line as well as constructed to have greenery all throughout.
+Like its Paris counterpart Promenade Plantee, the High Line has been transformed into a linear park that allows for activities such as sight-seeing and exercise, while being elevated.
+The High Line's annual budget is funded almost entirely by park visitors, though it is operated by the New York City Department of Parks and Recreation license agreement.
+Bloomingdale Trail in Chicago is the longest linear park in the Western Hemisphere, and the second-longest linear park in the world, with a length of 2.7 miles (4.3 km), just under Paris' Promenade Plantee at 2.9 miles (4.6 km).
+Bloomingdale Trial was created by converting an elevated portion of the former Bloomingdale railway to this linear park, which features trees, flowers, plants, shrubbery, grass, light posts, and benches throughout.
+The greenway transverses through the neighborhoods of Logan Square, Humboldt Park, and West Town.